welldsagl/figs-drools-knowledge/docs/BUSINESS_CENTRAL.md

 -  `Basic` family rules.
 -  `Additional` material rules.
--  `Cable` rules (very rarely).
+-  `Cable` rules, for those cables that have only one version (either standard or on commission).

-In order to create a guided decision table you have to select the `Add asset` option on the project page of the Business Central and then (obviously) `Guided Decision Table`.
-Give a name to your asset, choose the package where you want to save it (_e.g._, if you want to create a decision table for `buzzer` component, select `ch.welld...components.buzzer`), check `Use Wizard` checkbox and select a `Rule order` hit policy (it means that all the matching rules will be triggered).
+In order to create a guided decision table you have to select the `Add asset` option on the project page of the Business Central and then `Guided Decision Table`.
+Give a name to your asset, choose the package where you want to save it (_e.g._, if you want to create a decision table for `buzzer` component, select `ch.welld...components.buzzer`), check the `Use Wizard` checkbox and select a `Rule order` hit policy (it means that all the matching rules will be triggered).

-Then, you will have to fill a wizard, as describe in the following sections.
+At this point you will have to fill a wizard, as described in the following sections.

 ### Creation wizard